BornToBeRoot/NETworkManager/README.md

 # Suggestions?

-You have an idea how i can improve the NETworkManager?
+You have an idea how the NETworkManager can be improved?
 Great!

 Let me know it by submitting a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new) with your feature request.
 I will check whether it is useful and feasible.

 You can also help developing!
 Create a feature request first.
 Then fork the repository, do your changes and send me a pull request with the reference to the feature request.

 # License
-This software is published under the [GNU GENERAL PUBLIC LICENSE](https://github.com/BornToBeRoot/NETworkManager/blob/master/LICENSE)
+This software is published under the [GNU GENERAL PUBLIC LICENSE](https://github.com/BornToBeRoot/NETworkManager/blob/master/LICENSE).